TylerAuer/nfl-clientside/README.md

 -   Accessing APIs
 -   Use JavaScript to manipulate HTML DOM
 -   Learning Git

 #### Skills to Strenghten
 -   Responsive design with bootstrap
 -   JavaScript Functions

-[^1]: Note that it uses JAC for Jacksonville instead of JAX